datacamp-content/courses-model-choice/chapter3.md

 `@instructions`
-First, generate a variable only containing the wages for the test sample.
+First, generate a variable Ytest only containing the wages for the test sample.
+Second, regress the squared difference of Ytest and yhat on a constant for every model.
+Third, extract the coefficient of the intercept and its standard deviation.
+Note: In the solution, all these steps are done within one line.
+Finally, list all the MSE errors.

 `@hint`